-In September 2020, Robeco signed the Finance for Biodiversity Pledge, through which we commit to collaborate, assess biodiversity impacts, set targets, and report on these by 2024.
-In November 2021, we signed on to the Financial Sector Commitment on Eliminating Agricultural Commodity-Driven Deforestation, through which we commit to work toward eliminating agricultural deforestation risks in investment portfolios by 2025.
+In September 2020, Robeco signed the Finance for Biodiversity Pledge, through which we commit to collaborate, assess biodiversity impacts, set targets by 2024, and report on these in 2025.
+In November 2021, we signed on to the Financial Sector Commitment on Eliminating Agricultural Commodity-Driven Deforestation, through which we commit to work toward eliminating agricultural deforestation risks at investee companies by 2025.
 We are supportive of the TNFD framework, as released in September 2023, and we expect companies to use it in their disclosures, as we will do ourselves.